kaanabay/AndroidProjects/ArithmeticGame/README.md

 A correct answer is 1 point where a wrong answer cancels 2.
 The net score will be presented at the bottom.

 I know that with this version the game is neither enjoyable nor competitive.
 I will try and implement a timer in v2. :)

+--- 8.9.17 Update ---
+- Added timer as promised.
+(Only one option of 30 seconds for now)
+- Some improvements in UI.